IceWreck/SearxNG-MCP-Server/README.md

 podman run --rm -i -e SEARXNG_URL=https://searx.be docker.io/icewreck/searxng-mcp-server:latest
 ```

+### Usage as Library

+You can also use the SearxNG client directly in your Python projects.
+The client is fully async and requires `async/await` syntax.

+For detailed examples, see the `examples/client_example.py` file in the repository.

+The SearxNGClient can be easily integrated into custom AI agents as a search tool.
+All search methods are async and return structured response objects.

 ## Available Tools

 - **`search_web`**: General web search with language and time filtering
 - **`search_images`**: Image search across multiple search engines
 - **`search_videos`**: Video search from various platforms
 - **`search_news`**: News search with time range filtering
+- **`fetch_url`**: Fetch content from a URL and convert it to markdown

 ## Configuration